© Crown copyright 2020

 - are encouraged not to touch their faces

 - use a tissue or elbow to cough or sneeze and use bins for tissue waste

 - ensure help is available for children and young people who have trouble washing their hands

 - inform parents and communities about the measures that you are taking and get their help to implement them, including ensuring they have seen the parent Q&A

 - engage parents and children in education resources such as e-bug and PHE schools resources

 - increase cleaning of surfaces in classrooms, including desks and handles, and within toilet blocks and changing rooms, adhering to guidance on cleaning of non-healthcare settings

 - for children and young people with an EHC plan, work with the local authority as well as with parents to decide how best to continue supporting these children and young people to stay healthy

-The DfE will work with schools, childcare settings and local authorities to ensure that adequate supplies of personal and domestic cleaning products are available to schools.
-We will issue further detailed guidance for settings regarding the supply of Personal Protective Equipment to settings that require it.
+The Department for Education (DfE) will work with schools, childcare settings, and local authorities, to ensure that adequate supplies of personal and domestic cleaning products are available to schools.
+We will issue further detailed guidance for settings regarding the supply of personal protective equipment to settings that require it.